krokozyab/ORAGLBALEX/README.md

 ![Watch the Demonstration Video](gifs/credentials.gif)

 ## 📜 Logging
 Upon initialization, OraGlBalEx automatically creates a logs directory in the same location as the OraGlBalEx.xll add-in file.
-This centralized directory is designated for storing all log files related to the add-in's operations.
+This directory is designated for storing all log files related to the add-in's operations.

 ## 📫 Contact
 If you have questions, feel free to reach out via GitHub Issues or [email@sergey.rudenko.ba@gmail.com].